-SEBI defines Arbitrage funds as open ended schemes investing in arbitrage opportunities.
-Arbitrage opportunities emerge because of difference in cash stock market and derivative market.
+SEBI defines Arbitrage funds as open-ended schemes investing in arbitrage opportunities.
+Arbitrage opportunities emerge because of difference in the cash stock market and derivative market.
 These funds leverage these arbitrage opportunities to generate returns.
 These funds typically also invest between 20% – 30% of their assets in debt instruments.
 Arbitrage funds are the lowest risk equity oriented funds since they do not have any unhedged equity exposure.
 The returns from popular arbitrage funds have been around 6% in the past.
 Kotak Equity Arbitrage Fund is a popular mutual fund in this category.

-6. Multi Asset Allocation Fund
+6. Multi-Asset Allocation Fund

-Multi Asset Allocation funds are hybrid funds that invest in at least three asset classes with a minimum allocation of at least 10% each in all three asset classes.
+Multi-Asset Allocation funds are hybrid funds that invest in at least three asset classes with a minimum allocation of at least 10% each in all three asset classes.
 Equity and debt are the 2 common asset classes.
 The third asset class is typically gold or real estate.
 ICICI Prudential Multi-Asset Fund Growth is the largest fund in this category.

 7. Balanced Hybrid Fund

 Balanced Hybrid invest between 40% – 60% of their assets each in debt and equity instruments.
 Since these funds have higher equity allocation but still qualify for debt taxation, this category is not popular.
-Currently there are no mutual fund schemes in this Balanced Hybrid category.
+Currently, there are no mutual fund schemes in this Balanced Hybrid category.